kmax12/kmax12.github.io/content/bookshelf.md

 title: "Bookshelf"
 ---

 Here are some of the books I've [read](/posts/reading-audiobooks).
-I hope to add some notes on what I took away from each soon.
-For now, the books with stars for ones I particularly enjoyed.
+I hope to add notes on what I took away from each soon.
+For now, I've stared the books I particularly enjoyed.

 Do you have recommendations me?
 [Let me know](mailto:kmax12@gmail.com).